opalmedapps/opal-admin-legacy/README.md

 ### Step 1

-Log into the app so that a row in PatientDeviceIdentifier gets updated with your device's push notification registration ID (in the column RegistrationId).
+Log into the app so that a row in `PatientDeviceIdentifier` gets updated with your device's push notification registration ID (in the column `RegistrationId`).
-This is required because the RegistrationId may change at any time, and always changes each time you reinstall the app.
+This is required because the registration ID may change at any time (including each time you reinstall the app).

 ### Step 2

-Use a database client to check the PatientDeviceIdentifier table: copy the RegistrationId from your latest login and keep it somewhere to be used later.
+Use a database client to check the PatientDeviceIdentifier table: copy the `RegistrationId` from your latest login and keep it somewhere to be used later.

 ### Step 3